The History of KFRC, San Francisco

 Of course, the acquisition of KNX by CBS completely destroyed any remaining relationship with the Don Lee network.
 The purchase meant that KNX would replace KHJ as the CBS affiliate in Los Angeles.
 KNX had been sharing a number of programs with KSFO in San Francisco, so it was natural as well for the CBS affiliation in the northern city to transfer from KFRC to KSFO.
 In fact, CBS soon announced it had leased KSFO with a later option to purchase the station outright.

 (When that deal later fell through, CBS instead purchased KQW in San Jose, which became KCBS.)
 The entire structure of the Don Lee Network quickly collapsed.
 The McClatchy stations lost no time in joining with Hearst stations KYA San Francisco and KEHE Los Angeles to form the short-lived California Radio System.
-The Northwest station group opted to remained with CBS.
+The Northwest station group opted to remain with CBS.

 As luck would have it, that same year a fledgling eastern network called the “Quality Station Group” had changed its name to the “Mutual Broadcasting System” and was rapidly seeking westward expansion.
 Tommy Lee contacted Mutual and lost no time in signing an agreement, and the Mutual-Don Lee Network was born.
 This was how Mutual became the fourth coast-to-coast network, and it also marked the beginning of a new West Coast chain that would continue operation into the fifties.

 The switch from CBS to Mutual was scheduled for December 29, 1936, the date which marked the expiration of the CBS/Don Lee contract.
-In fact, for the last three months of the contract the CBS West Coast programs were produced at KNX and fed to KHJ for transmission to the network.
+In fact, for the last three months of the contract, the CBS West Coast programs were produced at KNX and fed to KHJ for transmission to the network.

 The stations on the new Mutual network were the four Don Lee-owned stations, plus KFXM/San Bernardino, KDON/Monterey, KXO/El Centro, KPMC/Bakersfield, KVOE/Santa Ana, and KGDM/Stockton.
 Also joining the network via shortwave hookup were KGMB/Honolulu and KHBC/Hilo.
 (A number of Pacific Northwest stations were added the following year.)